neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-knots-and-tarps.md

 #### Figure 8 ("Princess") Knot
 - Use case:
-	- If you want to join two ridgelines to make a longer ridgeline
-- Advantages:
-	- Much stronger than the square knot
+	- When you bear bag, you'll hang a carabiner on this knot, and then hang all your smelly items on the carabiner!

 ![princess][princess]